 Nagarro Announces FY 2025 Results, FY 2026 Guidance & Investigation Closure

-- Independent investigation by White & Case (with Alvarez & Marsal) found no evidence of fraud or misconduct; recommendations to strengthen governance and documentation; audited 2025 report due 29 Apr 2026
+- Independent investigation by White & Case (with Alvarez & Marsal) found no evidence of fraud or misconduct and did not substantiate prior allegations; it recommended governance and documentation improvements

-The next important date, The translation of "Veröffentlichung Jahresfinanzbericht" to English is "Publication of Annual Financial Report.", at Nagarro is on 29.04.2026.

 Autor folgen